ajtoussaint/Graduate_Thesis/Notes/Models/IRT.md

 	- max slope is still at b=theta
 	- A given question is less discriminating (ICC has smaller max slope) due to presence of guessing
 	- Empirical estimates of guess parameter often show it as less than 1/(number of possible responses) indicating those who get the answer wrong were most likely not randomly guessing
+	- In some cases the formula is written as: ![[IRT_Image_6.1.JPG]]
+	- [nces]([NAEP Analysis and Scaling - The Three-Parameter Logistic Model (ed.gov)](https://nces.ed.gov/nationsreportcard/tdw/analysis/scaling_models_3pl.aspx))This version of the formula includes the 1.7 constant to equate the ICC curves to the normal ogive model mentioned below.
+This was used in the EduCDM model zoo by default.
+Brief testing showed results were comprable between the two formulas with this one being slightly better.
 - Normal ogive (Three parameter)
 	- ![[IRT_Image_7.JPG]]
 	- z = (a_i * (theta_j - b_i))